 In the original work by Hansen and Jaszkiewicz \cite{hansen1998trimm}, the R2 metric \eqref{eqn:r2_metric} was defined explicitly using the average weighted Chebyshev distance \eqref{eqn:chebyshev_scalarisation}

 for some user-specified reference point $\boldsymbol{\upsilon} \in \mathbb{R}^M$.
 The original motivation behind the use of the Chebyshev scalarisation function came from the well-known result that we described in \cref{rem:chebyshev}.
-The use of a uniform distribution over the simplex weights was mostly out of convenience.
-As noted by other researchers \cite{wagner2013emo}, we could have potentially used some other weight distributions if we were interested in assessing specific parts of the Pareto front.
+The use of a uniform distribution over the simplex weights was mostly done for convenience.
+As noted by other researchers \cite{wagner2013emo}, potentially we could have used some other weight distributions if we were interested in assessing specific parts of the Pareto front.

-\paragraph{Augmented variant} A limitation with the Chebyshev scalarisation function is that it also targets weakly Pareto optimal solutions, whereas in many cases we are only interested in the strictly Pareto optimal solutions.
-One possible strategy to avoid these weakly Pareto optimal solution is by incorporating an $L^1$-penalty into the Chebyshev scalarisation function \cite[Part 2, Section 3.4.5]{miettinen1998}.
+\paragraph{Augmented variant} A limitation of the Chebyshev scalarisation function is that it also targets weakly Pareto optimal solutions, whereas in many cases we are only interested in the strictly Pareto optimal solutions.
+One possible strategy to avoid these weakly Pareto optimal solution is to incorporate an $L^1$-penalty into the Chebyshev scalarisation function \cite[Part 2, Section 3.4.5]{miettinen1998}.
 For instance, Zitzler et al. \cite{zitzler2008moiaea} considered using the augmented Chebyshev function \eqref{eqn:augmented_chebyshev_scalarisation} instead.

 \paragraph{Weak Pareto compliancy} As a result of \cref{prop:weakly_pareto_compliant}, we can conclude that both of these variants of the standard R2 utility are weakly Pareto compliant because their corresponding scalarisation functions are monotonically increasing.